The Middle-Income Trap

 The New Data - The Compression Phase

-This compression leaves us with a microscopic window to adapt.
-We are attempting to build social safety nets in 12 to 20 years that nations like France took 115 years to construct.
+That is roughly a decade away.
+It also reframes the challenge: we are now attempting to build, in years, the social safety nets that nations like France took 115 years to construct.

 AgeTech Asia

-To understand the gravity of the situation, look at where Malaysia sits on the AgeTech Asia Matrix, a comparison of how fast we are aging versus how rich we are when it happens.
+To understand the gravity of the situation, look at where Malaysia sits on the AgeTech Asia Matrix, a comparison of how fast we are ageing versus how rich we are when it happens.

-We are aging at “First World Speed” on a “Developing World Budget.”
+We are ageing at "First World Speed" on a "Developing World Budget."
 This creates a squeeze that traditional welfare models cannot solve.

 The “Infrastructure” Mandate

-If Malaysia is the “Lab” for developing Asia, the initial results confirm our core conviction: Aging cannot be managed as a crisis; it must be built as infrastructure.
+If Malaysia is the "Lab" for developing Asia, the initial results confirm our core conviction: ageing cannot be managed as a crisis; it must be built as infrastructure.

 The data exposes why "welfare" (cash handouts) is mathematically obsolete.
 Just look at the human reality behind the numbers:

+The Wage Decoupling.
 Productivity grows, but wages stagnate.
-This places an unbearable burden on the “Sandwich Generation”; sons and daughters who want to support their parents but can barely secure their own financial future.
+This places an unbearable burden on the "Sandwich Generation," sons and daughters who want to support their parents but can barely secure their own financial future.

 This is not a failure of charity; it is a failure of Human Infrastructure.